-Once the power and signal connections are made slide the detector body up into the docking station and fasten it into position using the three M4 pan head screws provided.
-Slot the power and signal terminal blocks into the relevant sockets on the detector PCB (they will only click fully home in the correct orientation) and replace the detector cover using the six M3 pan head screws provided.
+Once the power and signal connections are made slide the detector body up into the docking station and fasten it into position using the two M4 pan head screws provided.
+Slot the power and signal terminal blocks into the relevant sockets on the detector PCB (they will only click fully home in the correct orientation) and replace the detector cover using the four M3 pan head screws provided.

-Note: The detector is designed solely for operation with the front cover securely fitted using all six fixing screws and all three docking screws.
+Note: The detector is designed solely for operation with the front cover securely fitted using all four fixing screws.